23Phantom08/halloween-theme/README.md

 Within the Home assistant themes folder, create a file named halloween.yaml

-In this GitHub repo, go into the themes folder, open the halloween.yaml file and copy the contents Paste the contents in the halloween.yaml file created under your Home Assistant themes folder Restart Home-Assistant or reload your themes
+In this GitHub repo, go into the themes folder, open the halloween-code file and copy the contents Paste the contents in the halloween.yaml file created under your Home Assistant themes folder.

-Apply the theme from within your profile settings or set it as backend-selected theme.
+Restart Home-Assistant

+Launch Home Assistant and go to Users at the bottom left.
+Scroll down to Themes and change it to “Halloween.”